3nvy/GPX-Route-Generator-Console/README.md

-# GPX Route Generator
+# GPX Route Generator Console

-This app generates a GPX file with coordinates sorted in an optimal path, based on the nearest-neighbor algorithm.
-By providing a file with multiple coordinates to the app, it outputs a GPX file with a optimal path with the first coordinate as a starting point.
+Console interface for the [GPX Route Generator Core](https://gitlab.com/3nvy/gpx-route-generator-core) project.

 The app comes with an example file (coords.txt) which will output an optimal path GPX file for Central Park, New York.